Parallelize Single-Site Dynamics up to Dobrushin Criterion: Introduction

-To the best of our knowledge, this is the first \RNC{} algorithm for sampling from graphical models with unbounded maximum degree up to the critical threshold.
-The extra $(\log\Delta)$ factor to the depth is contributed by realizing the oracles for evaluating local update distributions.
+To the best of our knowledge, these are the first \RNC{} samplers for any graphical model with unbounded maximum degree up to the critical condition.
+Similar results can be obtained for general two-state anti-ferromagnetic spin systems under the critical conditions characterized in~\cite{chen2022optimal}.

-The parallel algorithm can be implemented as an ${O}(\log n)$-round \CONGEST$(\log n)$ algorithm on network $G$, where the local update distributions can be evaluated using 1-round communication.
+The parallel samplers can be implemented as ${O}(\log n)$-round \CONGEST$(\log n)$ algorithms on the network $G$, where the local update distributions can be evaluated using 1-round communication.